Codecademy/docs/content/general/concepts/semantic-technologies/terms/rdf.md

   - 'paths/data-science-nlp'
 ---

-**RDF** is a language for representing information.
+**Resource Description Framework (RDF)** is a language for representing information.
 All data within the suite of semantic technologies is represented in RDF.

 ## RDF Triples